Entire Homes / By Robyn Roberts / November 3, 2016

 Gray floors are obviously in, but mostly because they substantially soften the weight of a room.
 In fact, it’s the first thing people notice when they see the ‘before and after’.
 We added taller baseboards which also add height to each room.

 We re-carpeted the two bedrooms on the lower level, white shag in the baby’s room as I knew lots of people would be hanging out on the floor with the baby, and white patterned carpet everywhere else.
 My friends with kids told me I was crazy for choosing white but so far the baby has accommodated the need to keep it clean!

 The baby’s room needed to be cozy, magical, and PRACTICAL.
 The tree that hovers over the baby’s crib is made of the tree trunks from the four posts of the huppah at our wedding.
 I’ve created and commissioned a series of dream catchers that float among the branches (not over the crib!) from treasures I’ve collected all over the world.

-I was very grateful to Paul for helping in the final details of the nursery—his team secured some elements of the changing table and helped hang some of the complicated wall hangings that I insisted on having.
+I was very grateful to our contractor for helping in the final details of the nursery—his team secured some elements of the changing table and helped hang some of the complicated wall hangings that I insisted on having.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.